 R403.5.4 Water heating equipment location.
-Where required by Section R404.5, water heaters shall be located in a space with the following characteristics:
+Water heaters shall be located in a space with minimum dimensions 3 feet by 3 feet by 7 feet and one of the following characteristics:

-- 1. Minimum dimensions of 3 feet by 3 feet by 7 feet high - 2.
-Minimum volume of 760 cubic feet, or the equivalent of one 16-inch by 24-inch grill to a heated space and one 8-inch duct of no more than 10 feet in length for cool exhaust air.
+- 1. Minimum volume of 760 cubic feet. - 2.
+The equivalent of one 16-inch by 24-inch grill to a heated space and one 8-inch duct of no more than 10 feet in length for cool exhaust air.